-On Monday, September 30, Kellogg graduate students are invited to kick off the week by picking up a small thank-you gift bag in the Kellogg Institute main office at Jenkins Hall.
+On Monday, September 30, Kellogg graduate students are invited to kick off the week by picking up thank-you gifts in the Kellogg Institute main office at Jenkins Hall.

 Also - Join us for a lunch lecture, "Using Social Media to Enhance your Academic Work" at 12:30 in Hesburgh Center C103, by Paloma Diaz, Associate Director of Programs and Faculty Liaison for LLILAS Benson Latin American Studies and Collections, of The University of Texas at Austin.

-- On Tuesday, October 1, please attend our regular Tuesday lecture series, where William Maloney, Chief Economist for Equitable Growth, Finance and Institutions, World Bank Group will speak on “The Innovation Paradox: Developing-Country Capabilities and the Unrealized Promise of Technological Catch-Up” at 12:30 p.m. in Hesburgh Center C103.
-Lunch is included on a first-come-first-served basis to those attending the lecture.
+- LECTURE CANCELED-On Tuesday, October 1, please attend our regular Tuesday lecture series, where William Maloney, Chief Economist for Equitable Growth, Finance and Institutions, World Bank Group will speak on “The Innovation Paradox: Developing-Country Capabilities and the Unrealized Promise of Technological Catch-Up”

 - On Wednesday, October 2, enjoy coffee and doughnuts at Coffee in the Commons from 8:15 to 10 a.m. in the Kellogg Commons, 130 Hesburgh Center.